ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 #### Further chapters / points

 1. Go over early April, suicidality, wanting to talk to family with therapist, your family and especailly your sister's shadyiness there, ultimately your therapist suggests it may be a bad idea.
 1. Go over mid April, pathicng yourself up, and going over self talk.
-Internally I made a promise: I need to permanently keep my parents and family out of my life as much as possible; I did this more or less already and th enew "thing" would be avoiding jobs with overlaps, like iwth Sam Hodges and Ozzie Brown.
+Internally I made a promise: I need to permanently keep my parents and family out of my life as much as possible; I did this more or less already and th enew "thing" would be avoiding jobs with overlaps, like iwth Sam Hodges and Tanner Murray.
 My fault, I guess.
 I'm sure my famliy feels that way.
 End chapter with personal declaration of vengeance should this shit continue.
-1. Go over pre LR - weird packages, weird HR, peeing in a cup, therapist feels alarmed at me brining things up in a non therapist way, start to feel certain my therapist is talking to feds in the BG
+1. Go over pre Runolfsdottir Group - weird packages, weird HR, peeing in a cup, therapist feels alarmed at me brining things up in a non therapist way, start to feel certain my therapist is talking to feds in the BG
-1. Probably best to end on finally getting the LR laptop on the morning of your first day after all the shipping awkwardness
+1. Probably best to end on finally getting the Runolfsdottir Group laptop on the morning of your first day after all the shipping awkwardness
-1. End with the above and a thought you had: _Why would they keep this up and not just put me under some long term surveillance thing where I can at least act like I'm not aware of them?_ -- now I'm pretty sure it had something to do with Netflix and Razzlekhan more than any internal implications, but, anyway, end the section and final chapter with that thought before getting to LR.
+1. End with the above and a thought you had: _Why would they keep this up and not just put me under some long term surveillance thing where I can at least act like I'm not aware of them?_ -- now I'm pretty sure it had something to do with Netflix and Razzlekhan more than any internal implications, but, anyway, end the section and final chapter with that thought before getting to Runolfsdottir Group.
 # Pt 2.5 - A flash to the future

 ### Somewhere near the end of July, in my bathroom, with the door open, with my ipad out, reading random things about computers or guitars until I worked up the swerve to masturabte to internet porn

 _Jesus christ that thing is big.
 Where did it come from?_

 So seeing the man I nicknamed "Tevas" again the other day was certainly something, even if he traded his namesakes for what looked like combat boots with splattered paint on them.
-I realized after that that I couldn't sell the laptop Swift Inc gave me after quitting, out of fear of some immature prank being pulled with it.
+I realized after that that I couldn't sell the laptop Runolfsdottir Group gave me after quitting, out of fear of some immature prank being pulled with it.

 _Why did it lift it's leg liek that on the way in?
 Is that thing... drunk?_